Board of Management

 The company's Board of Management comprises eight members: the President & CEO, the Senior Executive Vice President heading the Ship Power business, the Executive Vice Presidents heading the Power Plants and Services businesses, the Chief Financial Officer, and the Executive Vice Presidents heading the Communications & Branding, the Corporate Relations & Legal Affairs and Human Resources functions.
 Board of Management members are appointed by the company's Board of Directors, which also approves their remuneration and other terms of employment.

-The Board of Management is chaired by the President and CEO.
+The Board of Management is chaired by the President & CEO.
 It considers strategic issues related to the Group and its businesses, as well as investments, product policy, the Group's structure and corporate steering systems, and it supervises the company's operations.

 The Chief Financial Officer's main areas of responsibility include group control, treasury (including project and customer financing), taxation and process development, corporate planning, corporate real estate, and the information management support functions.
 The Executive Vice Presidents heading the businesses are each responsible for the sales volumes and profitability of their respective global businesses, employing the services of the Group's worldwide subsidiaries.
 The main areas of responsibility of the Executive Vice President, Corporate Relations & Legal are corporate relations and legal affairs, intellectual asset management and sustainability, as well as environmental and occupational health and safety.
 The Executive Vice President, Human Resources is responsible for people related processes.
 The main areas of responsibility of the Executive Vice President, Communications & Branding are external and internal communications, as well as branding.